MicrosoftDocs/Viva/workplace-analytics-insights/faqs.md

 Yes.
 Microsoft complies with GDPR requirements when providing Workplace Analytics insights.

-### Q5 How can I get more details about specific metrics or view more information about the leading indicators?
+### Q5 How can I get more in-depth analysis and action-oriented plans?

 Workplace Analytics gives you access to more advanced analysis tools and ways of exploring and reporting your organization's collaboration data.
 See [Microsoft Workplace Analytics](https://microsoft.com/microsoft-365/business/workplace-analytics) to learn more about purchasing Workplace Analytics.